CHTC/chtc-website-source/transfer-data-researchdrive.md

 3. **Connect to Research Drive:** Run the following command to connect to Research Drive, filling in the username of your PI:
     ```
-    [alice@transfer]$ smbclient //research.drive.wisc.edu/PI-Name
+    [alice@transfer]$ smbclient -k //research.drive.wisc.edu/PI-Name
     ```
     {: .term}
-    This should then ask for your password for your Wisc ID account.
-After entering it, your prompt should change to look like this:
+    Your prompt should change to look like this:
     ```
     smb: \>
     ```
     {: .term}
+    > ## Note about NetIDs
+    > If your CHTC account is not tied to your campus NetID or you are accessing a data
+    > storage service that doesn't use your NetID, you'll need to omit the `-k` flag above
 4. **Choose a folder, part 2:** If you type `ls` now, you'll see the files in Research Drive, not CHTC.
 Navigate through Research Drive (using `cd`) until you are at the folder where you would like to get or put files.